cgcollab/packaging-demo-v1/README.md

 In this talk, we’ll dive into the challenges that complicate application configuration management and deployment at the edge.
 We’ll also propose an approach for mitigating these challenges using Carvel, a suite of composable tools that can be leveraged for application building, configuration, and deployment to Kubernetes.

 ----

 #### How to Use this Repo

-1. Review the [prerequisites](scripts/prerequisites.sh).
+1. Review the [prerequisites](scripts/prerequisites.sh) (the list is in the commnet at the top of the file).
 You can execute the script to satisfy some prerequisites.
 2. In a terminal window, go to the home directory of this repo 3Execute the demo:
 ```shell